pmvieira93/bookmarkhub/README.md

 - Organize development tools, documentation, and resources
 - Separate environments (prod, dev, test) with environment tags
 - Quick access to APIs, repos, and monitoring tools
+- Use Focus Timer for Pomodoro work sessions
+- Track tasks and technical debt with integrated ToDo list

 **For Professionals:**
 - Manage work-related bookmarks with category organization
 - Tag-based filtering for project-specific resources
-- Export bookmarks for backup or sharing with team
+- Export bookmarks and settings for backup or sharing with team
+- Monitor multiple office timezones with multi-timezone clock
+- Stay productive with timer and task management widgets

 **For Personal Use:**
 - Organize personal interests with custom categories
 - Visual organization with icons and colors
 - Portable data format for easy backup
+- Manage personal tasks and time with built-in productivity widgets

 ---